 The foundation also organizes campaigns in the Netherlands to create awareness of the need for medical care in Tanzania.
 By bringing together people, ideas, funds, materials and knowledge, the foundation facilitates projects in collaboration with the local residents.

 Remove stitches at outpatient clinic

 Making a contribution to the improvement of medical care in the Morogoro province in Tanzania, in particular for St. Kizito Hospital, Mikumi and the St. Agnes clinic, Lugono.
 The foundation strives to achieve this goal by:

 Our doctors and nurses go to share their knowledge with the locals about twice a year.
 Both local employees and doctors work with great enthusiasm on:

-On their return they share their experiences with colleagues in the Netherlands and stimulate understanding and insight into the situation in Tanzania
+On their return they share their experiences with colleagues in the Netherlands and stimulate understanding and insight into the situation in Tanzania.

-The following annual reports have been approved and established.
+The following annual reports have been approved.

 Due to ongoing sponsoring activities, it is not possible for us to have the above list up-to-date.